Chicago Business Barometer & Research

 November - Chicago Business Barometer

-The decline was due to four of the five subcomponents falling (Production, New Orderes, Order Backlogs and Employment), with only Supplier Deliveries rising in October.
+The decline was due to four of the five subcomponents falling (Production, New Orders, Order Backlogs and Employment), with only Supplier Deliveries rising in October.

 Press Release